GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Method `getRow`

- A slightly simpler way how to do the same with no need for shared pointer (\ref TNL::Pointers::SharedPointer), could be with the use of tridiagonal matrix view and the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) as the following example demonstrates:
+ A bit different way how to do the same is the use of tridiagonal matrix view and the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) as the following example demonstrates:

 \includelineno TridiagonalMatrixViewExample_getRow.cpp

-We create a matrix with the same size (line 10-15) set ones on the diagonal (lines 15-16).
-Next, we fetch the tridiagonal matrix view (line 16) which we can refer in the lambda function for matrix elements modification (lines 18-26).
-Inside the lambda function, we first get a matrix row by calling the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) using which we can acces the matrix elements (lines 21-25).
-The lambda function is called by the parallel for (\ref TNL::Algorithms::ParallelFor).
+We create a matrix with the same size (line 10-15).
+Next, we fetch the tridiagonal matrix view (ef TNL::Matrices::TridiagonalMatrixView ,line 16) which we use in the lambda function for matrix elements modification (lines 18-26).
+Inside the lambda function, we first get a matrix row by calling the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) using which we can access the matrix elements (lines 21-25).
+We would like to stress that the method `setElement` addresses the matrix elements with the `localIdx` parameter which is a rank of the nonzero element in the matrix row - see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices).
+The lambda function is called by the `ParallelFor` (\ref TNL::Algorithms::ParallelFor).

 The result looks as follows: